 PROTEIN GLYCOSYLATION is fundamental to all domains of life, but the many biological roles protein glycosylation serves in bacteria and archaea have yet to be explored.
 Moreover, the large diversity of carbohydrate structures produced by prokaryotes offer significant opportunities for new applications in biotechnology and industry.
 Our focus lies on establishing new large-scale discovery approaches that tackle the large chemical diversity and strain variability expressed in prokaryotes.

-Please check our recent paper in Chemical Science (HOT articles February) about the phylogenetic distribution of remarkable nine-carbon sugars (sialic acids) and our recent preprint featuring unique anammox surface layers!
+Please check our paper in Chemical Science (HOT articles February) about the phylogenetic distribution of remarkable nine-carbon sugars (sialic acids), or our recent ISME paper featuring unique anammox surface layers!

 YEAST PROTEOMICS: Saccharomyces cerevisiae is one of the best-studied eukaryotic model cells and increasingly used as a cell factory in industry.
 We establish and apply new approaches to identify and quantify protein dynamics and covalent protein modifications in yeast.
 The proteome shows a vastly higher diversity compared to the genome, which is by a significant proportion due to covalent protein modifications (e.g., for fast regulation of intermolecular interactions) or by tuning of enzyme activities.
 Our yeast proteomics activities are in collaboration with the Daran-Lapujade Lab (yeast synthetic biology).